Controlhaus/ControlPi/README.md

 4. Connect power to the Raspberry Pi.
 5. Connect the Raspberry Pi to a network with a DHCP server.
 6. Connect via SSH
-    ssh avprogrammer@controlpi
+    ssh pi@raspberrypi
-    password takebackcontrol
+    password raspberry
 7. Enter read write mode by entering: rw↵
 8. Change your password by entering: passwd↵
-9. Browse to controlpi:1880 and create your automation and control project with NodeRED.
+9. Browse to raspberrypi:1880 and create your automation and control project with NodeRED.
 10. When done editing your project, go back to the SSH window and enter read only mode by entering: ro↵
 11. Check out some of the tutorials and take control! https://learn.controlhaus.de/avit/controlpi-initial-release/
+12. To use ControlPi Config instead of SSH, browse to raspberrypi:12345

 ## Contributing
 Please post any issues or feature requests to this repository.